Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

-You cannot edit the reverse of IPv4 /27 blocks nor the IPv6 blocks (/48 - /56 - /64) directly in the console.
-Therefore, you will have to delegate your subnet to your nameservers.
-This will delegate the task of propagating the DNS reverses of your IPs on the internet to your servers.
-You will need two DNS servers for redundancy and can delegate the subnets directly to your account.
+You cannot directly edit reverse DNS for IPv4 /27 blocks or IPv6 blocks (/48, /56, /64) in the Dedibox console.
+Instead, you must delegate these subnets to your nameservers, which will handle the propagation of reverse DNS records on the internet.
+For redundancy, you need at least two DNS servers, and you can delegate subnets directly from your account.

 Before you start